BluePsyduck/zend-autowire-factory/README.md

 use BluePsyduck\ZendAutoWireFactory\ConfigReaderFactory;

 return [
+    'dependencies' => [
         'abstract_factories' => [
             // Will auto-wire everything possible to be auto-wired, in our case both FancyService and FancyComponent.
             AutoWireFactory::class,
         ],
         'factories' => [
             // Enable the scalar property for auto-wiring into the service.
             // In this example, the factory would fetch "Hello World!" from the config.
             'string $fancyProperty' => ConfigReaderFactory::register('fancy-service', 'fancy-property'),
+        ],
     ],
 ];
 ```